ginberg/gene_explorer/README.md

 This shiny application is an interactive Gene Explorer.
+The dataset is divided into 9 contrasts, each containing (the same) 100 Genes.
+The first tab displays the Genes per contrasts and is used to quickly view the Genes that have increased or decreased.
+In the second tab, individual Genes can be analyzed.

 <p><b>Application properties</b>